-Late intake or transfer appeals in the normal admissions round
+Late intake or transfer appeals for the Primary round

-If you miss the published closing date, your appeal will be heard, if at all possible, with the on-time appeals for the school.
-However, if this is not possible, it will be heard at a later date but within 30 school days of the appeal being lodged.
+If you miss the published closing date, we will try to hear your appeal with the ontime appeals for that school.
+If this is not possible, it will be heard at a later date.

-In-Year appeals
+Mid-Year appeals

-All in-year appeal applications will be heard within 30 school days of the completed form being received.
+All mid-year appeal applications will be heard within 30 school days of the completed form being received by us.